Jets’ Darnold says shoulder ‘all right,’ unsure on playing

 Coach Adam Gase said before practice that the key will be how Darnold’s shoulder feels Saturday.

 “Just really how he feels when he’s throwing it,” Gase said.
-“Last time we were kind of at this phase, all the throws looked fine, he had plenty of zip on the ball and he didn’t have any issues as far as losing a velocity on balls.
+“Last time we were kind of at this phase, all the throws looked fine, he had plenty of zip on the ball and he didn’t have any issues as far as losing velocity on balls.
 It’s just going to be about how he feels when he’s throwing.”

 Darnold insisted earlier in the week that he wants to play if he’s physically able, calling it his “worst nightmare” if he’s sidelined but healthy enough to take the field.